Azure/azure-sdk-for-java/sdk/spring/azure-spring-boot-starter-keyvault-certificates/README.md

 ### Classpath certificates

-This starter allows you to load certificates as classpath certificates by supplying them as part of the application.
+AzureKeyVault keystore will load certificates in the classpath.

 Add the certificates to `src/main/resources/keyvault` as classpath certificates.